muggy8/improbable/have-and-havenot/o3TDyzle.md

 That means I should make the most of this situation and find a way to end it as fast as possiable.

-I was pretty sure no real harm could come to me but I'm just trying to end the tutorial as fast as I can.
+I was pretty sure no real harm could come to me so I should focus on trying to end the tutorial as fast as I can.

 I guess there's only one reasonable thing to do then.